-Includes shares issued or issuable upon the exercise of stock option or other stock-based awards under the 2018 Plan, the 2015 Plan and the 2006 Plan.

-Includes 719,891 shares available for issuance under the 2018 Plan.

-Includes 719,891 Shares available for issuance under the 2016 Frail.

-Includes an aggregate of 763 shares issuable upon the exercise of standalone options with a weighted average exercise price of \$114.00, issued to Dr. Hansoo Keyoung by Catalyst Bio and assumed in connection with the merger (the "Keyoung Grants").
+- Includes shares issued or issuable upon the exercise of stock option or other stock-based awards under the 2018 Plan, the 2015 Plan and the 2006 Plan. - (2) Includes 1,255,302 shares available for issuance under the 2018 Plan and 300,444 shares available for issuance under the ESPP, including shares subject to purchase during the current purchase period, which commenced on February 10, 2021 (the exact number of which will not be known until the purchase date on August 9, 2021).
+In addition, the ESPP provides for an annual increase to the number of shares of our common stock available for issuance thereunder on the first business day of each calendar year, equal to the lesser of (x) 120,000 shares, (y) 1.0 percent of the number of shares of our common stock outstanding as of the last day of the immediately preceding calendar year, and (z) a lesser number of shares determined by the ESPP administrator. - (3) Includes an aggregate of 763 shares issuable upon the exercise of standalone options with a weighted average exercise price of \$114.00, issued to Dr. Hansoo Keyoung by Catalyst and assumed in connection with the merger (the "Keyoung Grants").
 Also includes 6,666 shares issuable upon the exercise of a standalone option with an exercise price of \$22.80, issued to Dr. Levy, as a material inducement to the decision of Dr. Levy to accept employment as Chief Medical Officer of the Company (the "Levy Grant").
-These standalone grants were approved by both the Compensation Committee and the Board and are subject to antidilution adjustment in connection with splits, reports, and other nonreciprocal corporate transactions.
+Also includes 140,000 shares issuable upon the exercise of a standalone option with an exercise price of \$5.88, issued to Mr. Musil, as a material inducement to the decision of Mr. Musil to accept employment as Chief Financial Officer of the Company (the "Musil Grant").
+These standalone grants were approved by both the Compensation Committee and the Board and are subject to anti-dilution adjustment in connection with splits, reports, and other nonreciprocal corporate transactions.
 The Keyoung and Levy Grants have 10-year terms and are fully vested.
+The Musil Grant has a 10-year term.
+A quarter of the Musil Grant shall vest on July 1, 2021 and the remaining portion of the Musil Grant shall vest at the rate of 1/48th of the number of total shares subject to the option monthly thereafter, with the final tranche vesting on July 1, 2024.
 The purposes of the 2016 Inducement Stock Incentive Plan were to provide flexibility to the Company in its ability to attract and retain the services of participants upon whose judgment, interest and special effort the successful conduct of its operation largely depends.
 These purposes may be carried out through the granting of awards to selected participants, including the granting of options; SARs in the form of freestanding SARs and/or related SARs; restricted awards in the form of restricted stock awards and/or restricted stock units; phantom stock awards; other stock-based awards; and/or dividend equivalent awards.
 No awards may be granted after April 15, 2026.
 A copy of the 2016 Inducement Stock Incentive Plan can be found in our Current Report on Form 8-K filed with the SEC on April 20, 2016.